k3s-io/docs/docs/networking/networking.md

 The `traefik.yaml` file should not be edited manually, because k3s would overwrite it again once it is restarted.
 Instead you can customize Traefik by creating an additional `HelmChartConfig` manifest in `/var/lib/rancher/k3s/server/manifests`.
 For more details and an example see [Customizing Packaged Components with HelmChartConfig](../helm/helm.md#customizing-packaged-components-with-helmchartconfig).
 For more information on the possible configuration values, refer to the official [Traefik Helm Configuration Parameters.](https://github.com/traefik/traefik-helm-chart/tree/master/traefik).

-To disable it, start each server with the `--disable traefik` option.
+To disable it, start each server with the `--disable=traefik` flag.

 If Traefik is not disabled K3s versions 1.20 and earlier will install Traefik v1, while K3s versions 1.21 and later will install Traefik v2 if v1 is not already present.

 To migrate from an older Traefik v1 instance please refer to the [Traefik documentation](https://doc.traefik.io/traefik/migration/v1-to-v2/) and [migration tool](https://github.com/traefik/traefik-migration-tool).

+## Network Policy Controller

+K3s includes an embedded network policy controller.
+The underlying implementation is [kube-router's](https://github.com/cloudnativelabs/kube-router) netpol controller library (no other kube-router functionality is present) and can be found [here](https://github.com/k3s-io/k3s/tree/master/pkg/agent/netpol).

+To disable it, start each server with the `--disable-network-policy` flag.

 ## Service Load Balancer